This is Your Brain on Poverty

 Everyone has their own thoughts on what causes poverty.
 Different pundits opine about what fixes financial woes for families in the 21st century.

 Half the time, I sit here reading those things, shaking my head.
 While rolling my eyes, I wonder how they would survive what I’ve survived.
 Would any of these idiots still be alive at the end of a month on a poverty-grade salary?

-One of the issues that I have rarely seen addressed related to poverty is what it does to your mind and emotions.
-Poverty has a dramatic affect on your mental and emotional health.
+One issue that I have rarely seen addressed related to poverty is what it does to your mind and emotions.
+Poverty has a dramatic effect on your mental and emotional health.

 The “Right” Foundation

-I come at it from a somewhat different perspective as many people.
+I come at it from a somewhat fresh perspective as many people.
 I grew up in a comfortable middle-class family.
 We didn’t have much but had far more than what my family has had in the last 20 years.

-My husband and I were doing quite well for ourselves in the first part of our marriage too.
+My husband and I were doing well for ourselves in the first part of our marriage, too.
 He was a skilled tradesman, and I worked at a large printing company before having kids.
 I was also perpetually working various side hustles with my design and writing skills.

 In the early 2000s, that life of comfort ended.
 After we bought a house and had five kids, the bottom fell out of our finances.
 First, work cut his hours, then cut his pay.
 One day my husband showed up at work only to find it boarded up, and our last two paychecks bounced.
 Good times.

 Overnight, I had to get even more frugal than I was before.
 There were no jobs available paying the same as what we had earned.
 We had no option but to settle for a pay cut.
 I had to figure out how to take care of a family of seven on 1/3rd of what we had been living on.
 During this time, as you may remember, expenses for basics shot up quickly.